o1-labs/proof-systems/book/src/specs/kimchi.md

 10. Sample $\alpha'$ with the Fq-Sponge.
 11. Derive $\alpha$ from $\alpha'$ using the endomorphism (TODO: details).
-12. Enforce that the length of the t commitment is of size `PERMUTS`.
+12. Enforce that the length of the $t$ commitment is of size `PERMUTS`.
-13. absorb the polycommitments into the argument and sample zeta.
+13. absorb the commitment to the quotient polynomial $t$ into the argument and sample zeta.
 14. Sample $\zeta'$ with the Fq-Sponge.
 15. Derive $\zeta$ from $\zeta'$ using the endomorphism (TODO: specify).
 16. Setup the Fr-Sponge.